msaudagar/mermaidian/README.md

 ## Getting-Started

-- Install mermaidpy using `pip install mermaidpy`
+- Install mermaidian using `pip install mermaidian`
-- Read the "mermaidpy Functions" section for knowing purpose and syntax of callable functions
+- Read the "mermaidian Functions" section for knowing purpose and syntax of callable functions
-- See the [examples](#examples) to understand how mermaidpy works.
+- See the [examples](#examples) to understand how mermaidian works.

-## mermaidpy Functions
+## mermaidian Functions

 #### `get_mermaid_diagram(format, title, diagram_text, theme, options)`
 ```python